-On average, that's the percentage of eCommerce shoppers who will add something to their shopping cart and then...just disappear, never to complete their purchase.
+On average, that's the percentage of ecommerce shoppers who add something to their shopping cart and then… just disappear, never to complete their purchase.

-In this post, we're going to specifically focus on popup cart techniques that you can use to reduce cart abandonment.
+In this post, we're going to specifically focus on exit-intent popups you can use to reduce cart abandonment.

 What makes a good shopping cart abandonment popup?